Traveler3114/CleaningPlatform/PROJECT.md

 - Avoid EF Migrations (use SQL scripts)
 - Avoid relying on SQL constraint violations as the user-facing validation error
 - Avoid hard deleting operational records (cancel or deactivate instead)
+- Avoid deleting SOP templates — use activate/deactivate only
 - Avoid early `return` in tests when data is missing (assert or skip)
 - Avoid seeding permission keys that no controller policy actually checks
+- Avoid serving HTML for unmatched `/api/` routes

 ### What to always do
 - Always use `CancellationToken` as last parameter on async methods